Pauan/rust-dominator/README.md

 It scales incredibly well even with very large applications, because updates are always `O(1)` time, no matter how big or deeply nested your application is.

-Despite that, it doesn't sacrifice ergonomics: it provides a convenient high level declarative API which feels similar to React, but is designed for Rust and FRP signals.
+It provides a convenient high level declarative API which feels similar to React components, but is designed for Rust and FRP signals.

 It is generally feature complete, though more convenience methods might be added over time.